anagha-microsoft/hdi-spark-dr/README.md

 Oozie server is configured HA across the two master nodes.

 ### 1.0.11.
 Hadoop service component - Spark2
-- Spark2 history server is not configured HA because the service does not support HA.
+- Spark2 history server is not configured HA but is on the roadmap.
 In the event of a failure, you can attempt recover or deploy the component on a different node.
 - Livy server supports remote REST based interaction with Spark2 service.
-Livy is not configured HA because the service does not support HA.
+Livy is not configured HA but is on the roadmap.
 In the event of a failure, you can attempt recover or deploy the component on a different node.
 - Thrift server is configured HA across the two master nodes.

 ### 1.0.12.
 Hadoop service component - Notebook services
-Notebok services Jupyter and Zepplin are not configured HA.
+Notebok services Jupyter and Zepplin are not configured HA, but are on the roadmap.
 In the event of a failure, you can attempt recover or deploy the component on a different node.

 ### 1.0.13.
 Hadoop service component - Ambari
 Ambari is configured HA across the two master nodes.